 - Chocolate, such as unsweetened or semisweet baker's chocolate and cocoa

 - Enriched cereals, such as bran flakes, shredded wheat, and raisin bran

 - Fruits and vegetables, such as dried fruits, mushrooms, tomatoes, potatoes, sweet potatoes, bananas, grapes, and avocado

 Multivitamins that include minerals usually have copper.
 Copper is also available as a separate oral supplement, and can be found as a topical gel, and in topical solutions.

 The best way to get enough copper is through your diet.
 For your body to use copper, you need to have a balance of zinc and manganese.
 The following lists provide the recommended daily dietary intake of copper for children and adults from the Food and Nutrition Board at the Institute of Medicine.

-- For infants from birth - 6 months: 200 mcg daily
+- For infants from birth to 6 months: 200 mcg daily

 Children should get copper from foods.
-Don’t give copper supplements to children.
+DO NOT give copper supplements to children.